ali77gh/bake-rs/README.md

         validator: !variants [ debug, release ]
 ```

-TODO: write doc about how to pass param to other tasks.

-### bake cache

-bake can save your env setups on a file 'bake.cache' make sure you add this file to gitignore to prevent leaking your API_KEYS

 ## Plugin system

 You can import other peoples '.yaml' files and call there tasks from your tasks or depend on their dependencies.